 In 2017 I joined the Sunlighten team.
 Every employee is encouraged to use the saunas in the Sunlighten Day Spa, so I tried out the mPulse 3-in-1 infrared sauna.
 Before my first session, I was in pain, but, after this one session, my pain had calmed.
 I went back again a few days later and confirmed that when I was in the middle of a pain flare, the infrared saunas helped calm them.

 I created a routine and used the saunas three times a week.
 Normally, I sit and relax with meditation music and focused on my breathing.

 Since our spa has the spacious mPulse 3-in-1 Conquer, I was able to do some stretching on my shoulders, knees and back.
 The mPulse has preset programs to customize each session including one for pain relief.
 The Pain Relief program controls the sequence pattern of infrared light mixing mid and far infrared at different times for the best exposure to reduce inflammation and increase blood circulation.

 I live in an apartment, so space is limited.
 Sunlighten has a Far Infrared Portable Solo System with 365 degrees of far infrared.
-The owners of company know about my condition and let me take one home for regular use.
+The owners of the company know about my condition and were kind enough to give me one for home regular use.